ortus-docs/coldbox-docs/introduction/about_this_book.md

 ## Contributing
 We highly encourage contribution to this book and our open source software.
 The source code for this book can be found in our [GitHub repository](https://github.com/ColdBox/coldbox-docs) where you can submit pull requests.

-## Author

-> “Trust in the LORD with all your heart, and do not lean on your own understanding.” – Proverbs 3:5

-## Contributors

-* Brad Wood - ColdBox Evangelist
-* Jorge Reyes - ColdBox Aficionado

 ## Charitable Proceeds